DDanielcoding/Kubernetes_project/README.md

 <code>kubectl apply -f cow-service.yaml</code><br><br>

-Between creation I also verified that everything as it supposed to be:
+**Verification**

+After creating each resource, I verified that everything was set up correctly by using the following commands to check the status of the PersistentVolume, PersistentVolumeClaim, pods, and services:

 <code>kubectl get pv mypvk1</code><br><br>